Experience in Life, Markets and Financial Firms Matters

 James “Jamie” Cornell is a Managing Partner and Founder of Fiduciary Wealth Partners.

-Prior to co-founding Fiduciary Wealth Partners, James spent approximately four years as Managing Director of The Bollard Group, which was recognized as one of the top 50 SEC registered advisors and among the top 25 largest multi-family offices in the U.S.
+Prior to co-founding Fiduciary Wealth Partners, Jamie spent approximately four years as Managing Director of The Bollard Group.

-Before the Bollard group, Jamie held many senior leadership roles at leading wealth and asset management firms, including serving as President of Fidelity Investments Private Wealth Management and President of Fidelity’s Personal Trust Company.
-While at Fidelity, he led the design and development of Fidelity’s portfolio and financial planning tools.
+Before The Bollard Group, Jamie held many senior leadership roles at leading wealth and asset management firms, including serving as President of Fidelity Investments Private Wealth Management and President of Fidelity’s Personal Trust Company.
+While at Fidelity, he led the design and development of Fidelity’s private wealth management and financial planning tools.

-Jamie lives in the Back Bay of Boston with his wife Stephanie.
+Jamie lives in the Back Bay of Boston with his wife Stephanie Dodson.
 Together they have six children, whom Fiduciary Wealth Partners views as full partners.

 Erik Marr is a Partner and the Chief Compliance Officer of Fiduciary Wealth Partners.